Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves 'full competitor-by-competitor Pricing Intelligence data for a specific historical run.'
-It explicitly distinguishes itself from sibling tool get_pricing_dashboard by positioning itself for past data, not current.
-This specificity in verb, resource, and scope warrants a 5.
+The description clearly states the tool retrieves 'full competitor-by-competitor Pricing Intelligence data for a specific historical run', specifying the verb, resource, and scope.
+It also distinguishes itself from the sibling 'get_pricing_dashboard' by noting it returns the same structure for a past point in time, making the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.